Darling Fitch Presents:

 “…thoughtful in an unexpectedly accessible way”

-After the success of their multi-year interdisciplinary performance project A Stranger Sound, transgender writer, musician and performance artist Darling Fitch is back with Revelations: a hopeful harsh noise poetry pop opera about the end of the world and our place in it.
+After the success of their multi-year interdisciplinary performance project A Stranger Sound, Darling Fitch is back with Revelations: a hopeful harsh noise poetry pop opera about the end of the world and our place in it.

 We are living in a time of unprecedented destruction.
 In a world obsessed with the monstrous, with apocalyptic tropes and hyper-alienation, how do we come together to create a new narrative?
 With Revelations, multidisciplinary performer Darling Fitch uses a lens of queer cultural theory and auto-ethnographic narrative to examine the overlay of personal mythology, interpersonal impact and political utility of the apocalyptic tropes that dominate the current cultural imagination.
 As a transgender performer, Fitch has a unique perspective on societal ideas of change as “monstrous,” the literal meaning of apocalypse as “the revealing of divine mysteries,” and a keen insight into the ever-present question of what comes after the end of the world and life as we know it.